 Customer service is another channel you can’t ignore.
 Your customers will need help at various points along their purchasing journey — you need to be ready to support them.
 You should create a knowledge base, an FAQ page, and other self-service options so customers can find the answers without contacting your support staff.

 Another aspect to focus on is the in-store experience.
-You can provide AI store assistants to answer customers’ questions, supplement the customer experience with product information and recommendations.
-You may also want to try cashless checkout that allows in-store shoppers to grab products, walk out, and be charged automatically without interacting with cashiers.
+Businesses are starting to utilize kiosks to improve the in-store experience, from an automation and experience standpoint as it allows them to be innovative, and efficient, and support customers during labor shortages.
+You can provide AI store assistants to answer customers’ questions, and supplement the customer experience with product information and recommendations.
+You may also want to try cashless checkout which allows in-store shoppers to grab products, walk out, and be charged automatically without interacting with cashiers.

 Ready to Enhance Your Ecommerce Customer Experience?